 I was sitting around the house Saturday since waterfowl hunting sucks and all the ramps and parking spots to the river are snowed in and I can’t get to where the birds are in the river.
 So what does a bored waterfowl hunter do when he can’t go hunting?
 Dream of fishing and making lures!

 I had been making my dive blade out of Plexiglas, but I was tracing them one at a time on the protective film.
-It was a real pain in the butt and lead to not always working out on each one.
+It was a real pain in the butt and leading to not always working out on each one.
 So, I got the idea to do the same thing I do with lures where I print templates that I can glue on to boards to make them easier to cut the blanks out with the band saw.

 I had the dive blades made in AutoCAD already.
 I do this as I can make one lure that works and I can use the scaling in AutoCAD to resize the blades and lure templates to make smaller or larger lures.
 I made blocks of the blades and spaced them 1/32″ apart which seem right for the band saw blade, but was a too tight for me.
 I am going to change them to be 1/16″as when I cut out the 5″ blades it just about removed into the blade when sanding them up at the belt sander.
 I want a little more slop so I am not biting into my templates.